Morocco with Kids | 15 Top Things To Do And See

 For families who love nature, the Atlas Mountains have hiking trails, waterfalls, and traditional Berber villages worth exploring.
 The Ouzoud Waterfalls are child-friendly, with the bonus of spotting macaque monkeys.
 The highest mountain in Northern Africa, Mount Toubkal, can be hiked here too.

 Dades Valley was one of our favourite areas in Morocco.
-We spent a day hiking the red rock of Monkey Finger Gorge, which, with its unique formation and slot canyon, is a perfect natural playground for families with active kids and teens.
+We spent a day hiking the red rock of Monkey Finger Gorge.
+With its unique formations and slot canyon, it’s a perfect natural playground for a family vacation in Morocco with active kids and teens.

 11. Search For Fossils